An Interactive Guide To The Fourier Transform

 \displaystyle{x_n = \frac{1}{N} \sum_{k=0}^{N-1} X_k \cdot e^{i 2 \pi k n / N}}

 Yikes.
-Rather than deciphering it symbol-by-symbol, let's experience the idea.
+Rather than jumping into the symbols, let's experience the key idea firsthand.
 Here's a plain-English metaphor:

 • What does the Fourier Transform do?
 Given a smoothie, it finds the recipe.